2021 : Community Influencer of the Year

 In this tip, I use specific examples to counter assumptions that data types are always case insensitive.

-I talk about using partition switching to load in fresh versions of staging tables with the least impact to current users.
+I talk about using partition switching to load in fresh versions of staging tables with the least impact to users.

 I made some landing pages here, with simple and easy-to-remember URLs, presenting sets of links to very frequently-discussed topics around SQL Server.